ParkinsonLab/DETECT-v2/DETECT enzyme annotation tool/README.md

 	fbeta_file            (string) : Optional.
 Path to the file that enumerates predictions that pass EC-specific cutoffs

 	beta                  (float)  : Optional.
 Value of beta in Fbeta: 1 (default), 0.5 or 2.
-Fbeta is maximized along EC-specific precision-recall curves to derive EC-specific score cutoffs
+Fbeta is maximized along EC-specific precision-recall curves to derive EC-specific score cutoffs.
+(Further details for each EC is provided in Details_of_EC_specific_cutoffs.xlsx.)

 =Further information=

-The paper for v2 is in press: Nursimulu N., Xu L.Y., Wasmuth J.D., Krukov I. and Parkinson J. (2018).
+The paper for v2 has been published: Nursimulu N., Xu L.Y., Wasmuth J.D., Krukov I. and Parkinson J. (2018).
 Improved enzyme annotation with EC-specific cutoffs using DETECT v2.
 Bioinformatics.
+34(19):3393-3395.

 v1 has been published as well: Hung et al (2010), Bioinformatics vol. 26, no. 14.